nodejs/node/doc/guides/commit-queue.md

 *tl;dr: You can land Pull Requests by adding the `commit-queue` label to it.*

 Commit Queue is an experimental feature for the project which simplifies the landing process by automating it via GitHub Actions.
-With it, Collaborators can land Pull Requests by adding the `commit-queue` label to a PR.
+With it, collaborators can land Pull Requests by adding the `commit-queue` label to a PR.
 All checks will run via node-core-utils, and if the Pull Request is ready to land, the Action will rebase it and push to master.